 Can I still use public transport to travel to University?

-Yes, the local lockdown restrictions in Lancashire and Merseyside ask residents to use public transport for essential purposes only.
+Yes, under current restrictions you can use public transport for essential purposes only.
 Universities remain open and are operating in a Covid-secure way.
-Travelling for education is classed as an essential purpose so you are able to continue to do this and you just need to ensure you follow any other relevant guidelines such as wearing a face mask.
-Find out more about local restrictions: Liverpool City Council, Lancashire County Council.
+Travelling for education is classed as an essential purpose so you are able to continue to do this and you just need to ensure you follow any other relevant guidelines such as wearing a face covering.

 How do I travel to and around campus?